jenkinsci/dark-theme-plugin/README.md

 ## Introduction

-This plugin provides the dark theme for Jenkins.
+This plugin provides the Dark theme for Jenkins.

 ### Usage